mui/base-ui/docs/data/base/components/tabs/tabs.md

 Its value is one of the following:

 - `left` when the active tab is to the left of the previously active tab (only applied when `orientation=horizontal`).
-- `right` when the active tab is to the right of the previously active tab (only applied when `orientation=vertical`).
+- `right` when the active tab is to the right of the previously active tab (only applied when `orientation=horizontal`).
 - `top` when the active tab is above the previously active tab (only applied when `orientation=vertical`).
 - `bottom` when the active tab is below the previously active tab (only applied when `orientation=vertical`).
 - `none` when there is no previously selected tab.